gleber/ledger-parsita/memory-bank/activeContext.md

 - Adapted existing tests to verify the new integrated logic.
 - Resolved test failures (`AttributeError`, `AssertionError`, `IndentationError`, Mypy errors) related to storing `CapitalGainResult` in `BalanceSheet`, including fixing variable shadowing.
 - Debugging CLI test failures requires careful examination of `stdout` and `stderr` from `subprocess.run`.
+- **Using the `Result` pattern improves the explicitness of functions that can fail and makes the calling code more robust by forcing explicit handling of `Success` and `Failure` cases.**
+- **Using the `Maybe` pattern for optional values makes the code more explicit about how potentially missing data is handled.**